Level Playing Field

 Go To Folder...

-In the video you can see four Audio cues with their master levels set to -10.
+In the video you can see four Audio cues with their main levels set to -10.

 While this video was being created, an A-weighted SPL meter measuring the actual output of QLab was on a camera shown in the Audition Window.